Baalakay/development-devcontainer-project-template/README.md

   git push -u origin main
   ```
 - **Cloning for New Projects**: You can simply clone this repository into any new project directory or with any new name.
 It will automatically be recognized as a devcontainer project and set up the environment for you on first open in Cursor or VS Code.

 ---

-## 🧩 Why Use a Devcontainer?
-(Benefits & Safe Rebuilds)

-- **Safe to Rebuild**: You can safely rebuild the devcontainer at any time (for example, to add new features, update tools, or refresh the environment) without losing your source code.
-Your code always lives on your local machine and is mounted into the container, so it is never deleted or overwritten by container rebuilds.
-- **Purpose of a Development Devcontainer**: A devcontainer provides a fully isolated, reproducible development environment.
-All packages, libraries, and tools are installed inside the container, not on your host.
-This prevents pollution or conflicts on your local system, ensures consistent builds across machines, and makes it easy to onboard new team members or move between computers.
-- **Key Benefits**:
-  - **Reproducible builds**: Everyone gets the same environment, every time.
-  - **Isolation**: No more dependency conflicts or "works on my machine" problems.
-  - **Clean host system**: Your local OS stays clean—no need to install or update project-specific tools globally.
-  - **Easy management**: Update, reset, or extend your environment with a single config change.
-  - **Portability**: Move your project between machines or share with teammates with zero setup hassle.

----